nerves-project/nerves_system_br/README.md

 This is an initial configuration for building images for the Raspberry Pi.
 It is a minimal image similar to the one built for the Beaglebone Black.

-An Erlang shell is run on the UART pins on the GPIO header.
-If you would like to use the shell on an attached HDMI monitor and USB keyboard, the terminal should be changed to tty1.
+An Erlang shell is run on the attached HDMI monitor and USB keyboard.
+If you would like to use the shell on the UART pins on the GPIO hearer, the terminal should be changed to `ttyAMA0`.
 To change, run the following:

     make nerves_rpi_defconfig
     make menuconfig
     # Go to "User-provided options" -> nerves-config-> console port
-    # Press enter to select, and change to tty1
+    # Press enter to select, and change to ttyAMA0
     # Exit the menuconfig
     cp buildroot/defconfig configs/my_rpi_defconfig
     make

+### nerves_rpi2_defconfig

+If you have a Raspberry Pi 2, start with this defconfig.
+It is similar to `nerves_rpi_defconfig` except that it enables support for the quad core processor in the Pi 2.
+A multi-core version of the Erlang VM will also be built.

 ### nerves_rpi_elixir_defconfig

 This is the same as `nerves_rpi_defconfig` except that it boots to an Elixir shell.

+### nerves_rpi2_elixir_defconfig

+This is the same as `nerves_rpi2_defconfig` except that it boots to an Elixir shell.

 ### nerves_rpi_lfe_defconfig